osu-mist/catalog-api-test/readme.md

 To run it, type: ```./javaCall.sh``` or ```sh javaCall.sh```

-*Note that my bash script may not work on your machine depending on your setup.
+*Note that my bash script may not work on your machine depending on your setup/project structure.

 ##Mockup